deragon/autopoweroff/README.md

 # StartupDelay parameter (expressed in minutes):
 #
-#   When the computer is booting up, if all the conditions are met and the
+#   When the computer is booting up, if all the conditions are met and
-#   computer is in the shutdown time range, as soon as Autopoweroff is
+#   the computer is in the shutdown time range, as soon as Autopoweroff
-#   started, the computer will shutdown.
-Thus, the user will never have the
+#   is started, the computer will shutdown.
+Thus, the user will never
-#   chance to boot into the computer.
-This is where the "delay" parameter
+#   have the chance to boot into the computer.
+This is where the
-#   comes in.
-If "delay" is set to 15 for example, Autopoweroff will not
+#   "delay" parameter comes in.
+If "delay" is set to 15 for example,
-#   poweroff the computer even if all the conditions are met, for a period of
+#   Autopoweroff will not poweroff the computer even if all the
+#   conditions are met, for a period of 15 minutes after the computer
-#   15 minutes after the computer has booted.
-This allows the user to login
+#   has booted.
+This allows the user to login and change Autopoweroff's
-#   and change Autopoweroff's configuration.
+#   configuration.
 #
 #
 # IdleTime parameter (expressed in minutes):
 #
-#   Like a screensaver, Autopoweroff detects keyboard and mouse activity, and
+#   Like a screensaver, Autopoweroff detects keyboard and mouse
-#   if there is no activity on the server after a certain time, it activates.
+#   activity, and if there is any activity on the server, it would not
-#   In the case of Autopoweroff, it means that this condition is met, i.e.
-#   no user has touched this computer for <IdleTime>.
-#
-#   A value of 0 (zero) means that this condition should not be verified.
+#   be powered off regardless if all the other conditions are met.
+If
+#   set to 0, user activity on the server will be ignored.

 [TIMEOUTS]
 StartupDelay=5